 Which test to choose before getting back on the road?

-To detect recent use, the saliva test is generally the most relevant.
+To detect recent consumption, the saliva test is generally the most relevant.
 However, it does not provide legal authorization to drive and does not replace official controls.

 Where to buy a reliable screening test?